redhat-openshift-ecosystem/community-operators-pipeline/docs/project/develop.md

 #### Basic PR tests

 To execute all basic PR tests, please edit a description in an operator in the [test pipeline environment](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/tree/main/operators).
 Please do not add more operators if not necessary, it can increase the repository size for workflow templates.
 We recommend editing just a description in an operator.
 Push to your branch on your own GH repository.
 Then open a PR.
-This corresponds with setup how contributors work against the community repositories.
+This corresponds with the setup of how contributors work against the community repositories.

 #### Prow test
 Every PR triggers a Prow test no matter if it is K8S or OCP.
 This is a standard setup only for `community-operators-pipeline` pipeline.
 Production pipelines run Prow only if needed.
 More information on where to find the Prow debug log is [here](https://redhat-openshift-ecosystem.github.io/community-operators-prod/maintainer-documentation/#the-installation-validated-label-is-missing).

 #### Temp index test

 When prow fails it can be due to a missing temporary index or temporary bundle.
-Temp index and the bundle is processed by [Prepare Test Index](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/actions/workflows/prepare_test_index.yaml) workflow.
-Logs are diretly available.
-If you are not sure to which PR is a workflow run related, check `Build temp index and push` stage.
+Temp index and the bundle are processed by [Prepare Test Index](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/actions/workflows/prepare_test_index.yaml) workflow.
+Logs are directly available.
+If you are not sure to which PR is workflow run related, check `Build temp index and push` stage.
 You should see something like `Preparing temp index for PR: 347`.

 ### Release test

 When all tests are green, expect `ci/prow/4.8-pipeline-functionality` as mentioned above, we can test release by merging the PR.
-Then a release can be checked directly [here](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/actions/workflows/operator_release.yaml), we expect green result.
+Then a release can be checked directly [here](https://github.com/redhat-openshift-ecosystem/community-operators-pipeline/actions/workflows/operator_release.yaml), we expect a green result.

+### Create a PR against the production branch
+Now you are in the phase to create PRs from dev to production for both playbooks and framework:

+Open and merge `community-operators-pipeline:ci/dev` to `community-operators-pipeline:ci/latest`.
+Do not apply it by `Upgrade` procedure next steps are completed to the state that a new playbook image is out.

+Open a PR from `operator-test-playbooks:upstream-community-dev` to `operator-test-playbooks:upstream-community`.

+### Wait until an image is produced automatically in case of playbook changes

+After it is merged, just wait until [`Build playbook image`](https://github.com/redhat-openshift-ecosystem/operator-test-playbooks/actions/workflows/playbook_image.yml) pipeline has finished.

+### Upgrade production repositories when workflow templates were changed

+Now, it is time to apply workflows by running `CI Upgrade` on [production OCP](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/upgrade.yaml) and [k8s production](https://github.com/k8s-operatorhub/community-operators/actions/workflows/upgrade.yaml).

+Failure is not bad if workflows should stay as it is, it just means nothing was changed.
+If there should be changes, investigate why no change is present.